Kernel Methods for the Approximation of Nonlinear Systems: Experiments

-The simulated outputs $\hat{y}(t)$ of the closed reduced systems as well as the output $y(t)$ of the original system are plotted in Figure~\ref{fig:sims} (left, 2-D system ; right, 7-D system).
+The simulated outputs $\hat{y}(t)$ of the closed reduced systems as well as the output $y(t)$ of the original system together with a comparison with Lall et al. are plotted in Figures \ref{fig:sims2d} and \ref{fig:sims7d}, respectively.
 One can see that, even for a significantly different input, the reduced systems closely capture the original systems.
 The main source of error is seen to be over- and under-shoot near the square wave transients.
 This error can be further reduced by simulating the system for different sorts of inputs (and/or frequencies) and including the collected samples in the training sets used to learn $\Pi, \hat{f}$ and $\hat{h}$.
 Indeed, we have had some success driving example systems with random uniform input in some cases.

-Finally, for illustrative purposes we show examples of the controllability and observability kernel matrices $K_c$ and $K_o$ for the 7-D system in Figure~\ref{fig:kernmats}.
+Finally, we note that our method is as good as Lall et al.'s method especially that we assumed that the dynamics (\ref{eqn:nlsys}) is unknown and the simulation results are obtained using (\ref{reduced_system}) while in Lall et al. the dynamics is assumed to be known.